cdjohnk/sqltorest/README.md

 # sqltorest
-A Jersey and Hibernate based library for quickly standing up DB backed restful API's
+A Jersey and Hibernate based library for quickly standing up DB backed restful API's.

+Currently for GET only.

 This is very beta right now (11/2/2016).
 Lots of updates coming in the next few days: function, tests, docs.